Break's

 Just click the download link up there in the menu!

-Note that the link contains a recent backup of the entire archive in a packed form.
+Note that the link contains a recent backup of the entire archive and it might not be 100% up to date upon retrieval.
 Please read the accompanying readme file before asking me anything about the backups.
 For individual files, try your luck with ftp.amigascne.org (not affiliated with yours truly)

-Your website lists demo X, where can I find it?
+Your website lists demo X, do you have it?

 Does release X work?
-How do I run on an Amiga/emulator?
+How do I run on an Amiga or an emulator?

-The default configuration of all non-AGA items is a basic A500 with kickstart 1.3 and 1.0MB RAM.
-(0.5MB chip/slow).
+The default configuration of all non-AGA items is a basic A500 with kickstart 1.3, 1.0MB RAM (0.5MB chip/slow) and ECS Agnus.
+In case you're wondering about ECS, I use it to easily detect prods which in fact require OCS.
 If an item requires something else to work, it is noted in the additional info -field.
-For AGA stuff I nowadays use a pretty maxed-out configuration with lots of RAM etc.
+For AGA stuff I nowadays use a pretty maxed-out configuration with 060, lots of RAM etc., but I will try to also specify the post-ECS requirements as accurately as possible.

 If you really have trouble getting something you've downloaded from me to run, let me know and we'll sort it out.
 Just don't go around yelling "emulators suck" when they infact don't :)